 Year 12: In the year 12 programme, students study English at Level 1.
 They also choose 4 other subjects at Level 1 or 2.
 They sit NCEA examinations in these subjects to gain entry to the next level.

-In order to apply to a Bachelor course in any university, students studying in New Zealand must gain:
+In order to apply to a Bachelor course (3 or 4 years duration) in any university, students studying in New Zealand must gain:

-Some departments have further requirements for entrance to their courses.
-Standards for International students are higher than for New Zealand Resident Students.
+Standards for International students are often higher than for New Zealand Resident Students.

 NCEA (National Certificate of Educational Achievement) at Level 1 (Year 11), Level 2 (Year 12) and Level 3 (Year 13) is administered by NZQA (New Zealand Qualifications Authority).
 All students must pay a fee to sit these examinations in November.
 This should be included in fees for Year 11, 12 and 13 students.